Facets-cloud/module-development-cli/README.md

 **Options**:
 - `--check-only`: Only check formatting; does not make any changes.
+- `--skip-terraform-validation`: Skip Terraform validation steps if set to true.

 **Notes**:
 - Runs `terraform fmt` for formatting verification.
-- Runs `terraform init` to ensure initialization completeness.
+- Runs `terraform init` to ensure initialization completeness (unless skipped).
 - Uses Checkov to scan Terraform files for security misconfigurations.
 - Designed for fast feedback on module quality and security.